dylan-lang/opendylan/documentation/website/source/history/index.rst

 History
 *******

+Dylan is alive and well today, but it has a long history.

 Dylan was created in the early 1990s.
 It was originally a project within Apple Computer, but was expanded to a partnership between Apple, Harlequin and Carnegie Mellon University (CMU).